crushing-security/Crushing-Security-Community/Resources/General_Resources/podcasts.md

 # Cybersecurity Podcasts

+## Introduction
+Tune in to the ever-changing world of cybersecurity with our handpicked list of podcasts.
+Whether you're commuting, working out, or just relaxing, these podcasts will keep you informed and entertained.

 ## 🎙️ Cybersecurity Insights 🎙️

 - [Cyber Work](https://www.infosecinstitute.com/podcast/) — Exploring the nuances of cybersecurity careers and industry insights.